jerpeter1/mz-golang-backend-assignment/README.md

 ## Running and building

 The project already includes the necessary infrastructure for building and running the hub.
-It has a Makefile with targets for building and testing both client and server, you should be able to run the server and multiple clients in order to exercise the functionality outlined here.
+There is a Makefile with targets for building and testing both client and server; you should be able to run the server and multiple clients in order to exercise the functionality outlined here.

 ## Testing